 Tribal Senior & Long-Term Care Evaluation

 The Long Term Services and Supports Strategic Planning - Strengthening Tribal Relationships: Listening Sessions and Needs Assessment is a contract from the Montana Department of Public Health and Human Services (DPHHS), Senior and Long Term Care (SLTC) Division.
-As part of a statewide effort to evaluate SLTC services across Montana, MORH/AHEC has been tasked with ensuring the needs and experiences of Tribal Governments and Urban Indian Organizations are represented in this evaluation.
-We are working to conduct listening sessions with Tribal Governments and Urban Indian Organizations (UIOs) across Montana to understand the needs and identify opportunities for improvement when it comes to SLTC services.
-We are working closely with the MT Office of American Indian Health at DPHHS to collaborate with Tribes and UIOs through respectful consultation and collaborative efforts.
-This work is supported by the Money Follows the Person (MFP) demonstration program, which aims to build a sustainable system for community-based long-term care services.
+As part of a statewide effort to evaluate SLTC services across Montana, MORH/AHEC was tasked with ensuring that the needs and experiences of Tribal Governments and Urban Indian Organizations are represented in this evaluation.
+We hosted 23 listening sessions with Tribal communities and Urban Indian Organizations (UIOs) across Montana to understand the needs and identify opportunities for improvement when it comes to SLTC services.
+We worked closely with the MT Office of American Indian Health at DPHHS to collaborate with Tribes and UIOs through respectful consultation and engagement.
+This work was supported by the Money Follows the Person (MFP) demonstration program, which aims to build a sustainable system for community-based long-term care services.

 Process & Timeline